 Each document has a unique reference number by which it is identified.
 The reference numbers are obtained from the indexes and catalogues.

 If you wish to see a particular document, you should write its reference number and details on a request slip, and then sign and date it.
 The request slips are kept on the Enquiry Desk.
 You may request up to 4 items at one time, but you should use a separate slip for each item.

 The completed slips should be placed in the request box on the Enquiry Desk.
 Please note that last orders for documents are half an hour before closing time.

 A member of staff will fetch the documents that you have requested, and they should be produced within 5 - 10 minutes.
 (Production times may be longer if the search room is particularly busy.)

 Please remember that each record is unique and historically precious, and should therefore be handled carefully.
-Use a pencil when taking notes and do not lean on the documents.
-Eating, drinking & smoking are not allowed in the search room.
+Use a pencil when taking notes and please do not lean on the documents.
+Eating, drinking and smoking are not allowed in the search room.
 Please show consideration to other researchers by keeping as quiet as possible.

 It is advisable to record the reference numbers of any records that you consult in case you wish to refer to them again.

 Documents should be handed back at the Enquiry Desk.
 Once you have finished consulting original material, your reader's ticket will be returned.
 Please ensure that you have returned the documents at least ten minutes before closing time.

 To read a copy of our search room guidelines click here (PDF, 99.43KB, 2 pages).

 To read a copy of our search room code of conduct click here (PDF, 67.61KB, 1 pages).